 For solar data, the NYISO used normalized CARIS 2019 solar PV profiles, and scaled up the MW by zone.
-CARIS data was used because there is limited wholesale data in
+CARIS data was used because there is limited FTM wholesale production data, as most solar resources in New York are situated behind the meter and reflected in the net load forecast data.

-NYISO.
 This data is based on NREL's Solar Power Data for Integration Studies.
 See the NYISO's 2019 CARIS 1 70x30 Scenario Development presentation for more information.

-Off-shore wind data were prepared in conjunction with NREL and GE.
+Offshore wind data were prepared in conjunction with NREL and GE.
 The data used in this study was derived from metrics such as meteorological conditions (i.e., wind speed, temperature pressure) and power production modeled at three locations (NY Harbor in Zone J, and LI Shore and LI East End in Zone K), over the period 2007 to 2012.
 For more information, see the 2020 IRM High Renewable Sensitivity Assumptions presented to NYSRC.